-Panasonic announced it was developing the full-frame mirrorless Lumix S1 and S1R at Photokina last year.
+Panasonic announced that it was developing the full-frame mirrorless Panasonic S1 and S1R at Photokina last year.
 The S1 is the 24.2Mp model aimed at professional and experienced enthusiast photographers and videographers.
-Meanwhile, the 47.3Mp S1R is the high-resolution model aimed at pro stills photographers who may want to shoot video - check out our Panasonic S1R review.
+Meanwhile, the 47.3Mp S1R is the high-resolution model aimed at pro stills photographers who may want to shoot video – check out our Panasonic S1R review.

 Sensor: 24.2MP full-frame CMOS, 35.6x23.8mm

 Image stabilisation system: 5-axis IBIS, 5.5-stop CIPA-rated